ArdentAI1/DE-Bench/README.md

 To Run this testing yourself:

-1. Clone the repo
+1. Clone the repo into wherever you want.
+Ideally a tests folder
-2. Drop your model into the model/your_model folder.
-Link this model to be used by run_model in model/model_store
+2. Set Environment variables
-3. Change the absolute path in the tests to your local
+  a.
+Set BENCHMARK_ROOT to the full path of the folder you clone the repo into
-4. MAKE SURE YOU HAVE DOCKER DESKTOP RUNNING (I forget this all the time)
+  b.
+Set MODEL_PATH to the path to your model

-5. Run pytest -s to run the tests
+3. Edit the Run_Model.py file to edit the wrapper and import in your model.
+You must make sure MODEL_PATH is the same path for your model import.
+Plug in your model to the wrapper function in Run_Model

-6. To run specific tests do pytest -m "number" where number is the test you want to run.
+4. Use pytest to run.
+Pytest -m "TESTNAME" where TESTNAME is the name of the test to run a specific test

-  a. pytest -m "one" runs test 1
+5. A lot of the tests run on tools or frameworks.
+We've set up a clean .env file with all the neccesary variables needed.
+We've tried to optimize the setup of all the tests but it will likely charge some credits through the tools.
+Keep that in mind